 Disadvantages of Poloniex

-- Since May 2017 we are seeing some unconfirmed reports of users not being able to withdraw funds from Poloniex
+- Some unconfirmed reports of users not being able to withdraw funds from Poloniex

-- Private key management is centralized, exposing funds to custodial risks.
-See Bisq for a decentralized alternative.
+- Private key management is centralised, exposing funds to custodial risks

 - The customer support ticketing system is poor and sometimes non-existent

-- The identities of managers and investors are unknown.
-No community interviews given so far.
+- The identities of managers and investors are unknown

 - No known physical offices.
 Perhaps a security precaution – but still a big negative for trust.